The Ultimate Holiday Tipping Guide: Etiquette Experts Share Who to Tip and How Much

 How Much Should I Tip?

 Determining how much to give during the holidays is personal—it depends on the relationship with that person, how frequently you interact, and your budget.
-A generous rule of thumb is to give the equivalent of one week's pay for full-time employees or one extra session for scheduled workers, advised Heather Wiese-Alexander, an etiquette expert and the founder of bell'INVITO stationery.
+A generous rule of thumb is to give the equivalent of one week's pay for full-time employees or one extra session for scheduled workers, advises Heather Wiese-Alexander, an etiquette expert and the founder of bell'INVITO stationery.
 Even if you are unable to give a financial end-of-season bonus, there are numerous ways to express gratitude without spending a lot of money.

 So how do you decide who gets a tip?
 Be realistic about your budget and relationships, and really think about the individuals who make your life easier on a regular basis.
 This guide can help get you started.